Hierarchical file system: IBM OS/360

 Unlike most other systems, it is possible to create a file without cataloging it.
 Cataloging is requested thru JCL or a utility program.

 A cataloged dataset name might look like PAYROLL.WEEKLY.HOURS.

 IBM virtual storage operating systems replaced SYSCTLG with a VSAM Catalog.
 Cataloging is mandatory for VSAM datasets, but, as before, non-VSAM datasets may be cataloged or not cataloged.
 The program "Access Method Services" (IDCAMS) maintains the VSAM Catalog.

 Personal computers

+DOS and Windows

 The CP/M operating system uses a flat file system, with a directory containing information on a maximum of 64 files—adequate when a floppy disk held only 128 KB.
 IBM PC DOS and MS-DOS 1.0 inherited the same structure.
 DOS 2.0, which supported hard disk drives, introduced a hierarchical file system.
 The hierarchical file system was used instead of simply expanding the flat directory for performance reasons.
 "A flat DOS file structure with a single directory and 10 times as many files would logically require 10 times as long to search."
 OS/2 and Windows also support a hierarchical file system, using the same path syntax as DOS.

+Classic Mac OS

+All versions of Classic Mac OS before System 2.1 used a flat file system, the Macintosh File System, which maintained all the files in a single list, however Finder provided the illusion of folders with records maintained in the Desktop file.
+From System 2.1 onwards, the Macintosh File System was superseded by the Hierarchical File System which allowed for multiple layers of folders and files.